UjjwalSaini07/VedicSadhana/CONTRIBUTING.md

 Submit a pull request (PR) from your branch to the main branch of the original repository.
 In your PR description, explain what changes you made and why. **Make sure to reference any related issues and make sure to give Image Refernce for the change in your PR description.**

 ### 9. Review Process
-Your pull request will be reviewed by the project maintainers.
-They may ask for changes or provide feedback.
+Your pull request will be reviewed by the [Project Maintainer](https://github.com/UjjwalSaini07).
+They may ask for changes or provide feedback in term of PR review.
 Please be responsive and address any comments to get your PR merged.

 ### 10. Code of Conduct
 Please follow our [Code of Conduct](https://github.com/UjjwalSaini07/VedicSadhana/blob/main/CODE_OF_CONDUCT.md) in all your interactions with the project.